Waste characterisation

+Waste characterisation (or waste characterization in the United States), also called waste stream analysis, waste assessment, or a waste audit, is the process of separating and analysing the components of a waste stream.
+Waste characterisation supports efforts to improve waste management, such as evaluating the effectiveness of waste sorting programs and identifying opportunities for improving recycling.
+For example, analyzing the composition of biodegradable waste in a waste stream is vital in systems such as composting or anaerobic digestion.

+Waste characterisation studies may be conducted at different scales by waste management companies, local governments, and private companies and organizations.

+Process

-Waste characterisation is a manual process carried out beside waste management plants.
-It consists of taking a tonne from a garbage truck, dividing the sample into four parts, mixing them, dividing again into four parts, and taking one of them (250kg) to analyze manually.
-This process takes around 3-4 hours to complete and generally involves 2-4 people.
+Waste characterisation is a manual process.
+For example, at a waste management plant, it may consist of taking a tonne from a garbage truck, dividing the sample into four parts, mixing them, dividing again into four parts, and taking one of them (250 kg) to analyze manually.
+This process takes around 3–4 hours to complete and generally involves 2-4 people.

 Even if this process is carried out very frequently (usually every 2 or 3 days), it is only a sample of the waste composition.
 Solid material waste is classified in material recovery facilities with mechanical tools (magnetic for metal, air pumps for plastic films, ramps for rolling objects, etc.), and the contents of the garbage truck are unknown until the process takes place.